-The OC develops and administers the MWL based, in part, on safety recommendations for which corrective action has yet to be taken.
-The MWL is the agency's preeminent advocacy tool, highlighting issue areas whose resolution would have significant impact on transportation safety at the national and state levels.
-A new list is announced annually at a press conference.
+As part of its advocacy efforts, the SRC develops and administers the MWL based, in part, on safety recommendations for which corrective action has yet to be taken.
+The MWL is the agency's preeminent advocacy tool and highlights issues whose resolution would have significant impact on transportation safety at the national and state levels.
+A new list is announced biennially at a press conference.
 Although the NTSB actively advocates for the acceptance of all our safety recommendations, follow-up efforts for the recommendations supporting MWL issue areas are generally more aggressive.
-This includes tracking agency wide advocacy efforts and coordinating the NTSB's overall strategy for safety advocacy through traditional media outlets, as well as through social media, and with industry and other non-governmental organizations engaged in safety advocacy at the federal and state levels.

-Office of Aviation Safety (AS): The mission of AS is to accomplish the following: (1) investigate all air carrier, commuter, and air taxi accidents; in-flight collisions; fatal and nonfatal general aviation accidents; and certain public aircraft accidents; (2) participate in the investigation of major airline crashes in foreign countries that involve US carriers, US-manufactured or -designed equipment, or US-registered aircraft to fulfill US obligations under International Civil Aviation Organization agreements; and (3) investigate safety issues that extend beyond a single accident to examine specific aviation safety problems from a broader perspective.
+Office of Aviation Safety (AS): The mission of AS is to accomplish the following: (1) investigate all air carrier, commuter, and air taxi accidents and certain serious incidents; in-flight collisions; fatal and nonfatal general aviation accidents and serious incidents; unmanned aircraft systems and public aircraft accidents and serious incidents; and commercial space launch/reentry accidents.
+(2) participate in the investigation of major airline crashes in foreign countries that involve US carriers, US-manufactured or -designed equipment, or US-registered aircraft to fulfill US obligations under International Civil Aviation Organization agreements; and (3) investigate safety issues that extend beyond a single accident to examine specific aviation safety problems from a broader perspective.

-AS is responsible for investigating domestic aviation accidents and incidents (about 1,500 annually) and for proposing probable causes for the Board's approval.
-Working with other offices within the NTSB, AS develops recommendations to prevent the recurrence of similar accidents and incidents and to otherwise improve aviation safety.
+As a result of these investigations, AS is responsible for proposing probable causes for the Board's consideration and approval.
+Working with other offices within the NTSB, AS also develops recommendations intended to prevent the recurrence of similar accidents and incidents and to otherwise improve aviation safety.

 AS conducts investigative activities through five specialty divisions (Major Investigations, Operational Factors, Aviation Engineering, Human Performance and Survival Factors, and Writing and Editing) based in Washington, DC, and a regional investigation management structure consisting of four regional office sites.
 Investigators are located throughout the country.
-International aviation activities are coordinated from the Washington, DC headquarters.
+International aviation activities are coordinated from the Washington, DC, headquarters.

 Office of Highway Safety (HS): HS investigates accidents that have a significant effect on public confidence in highway transportation safety, highlight national safety issues, or generate high public interest and media attention.
-Such accidents may include collapses of highway bridge or tunnel structures, mass casualties and injuries on public transportation vehicles (such as motorcoaches and school buses), and collisions at highway-railroad grade crossings.
-We are also interested in accidents that involve new safety issues or technologies.
-HS conducts special studies based on trends emerging from NTSB accident investigations and from other research and accident data that identify common risks or underlying causes of accidents.
+Such accidents may include collapses of highway bridge or tunnel structures, mass casualties and injuries on public transportation vehicles (such as motor coaches and school buses), and collisions at highway-railroad grade crossings.
+HS is also interested in accidents that involve new safety issues or technologies and conducts special studies based on trends emerging from NTSB accident investigations and from other research and accident data that identify common risks or underlying causes of accidents.
 The NTSB is the only organization that performs independent, comprehensive, and transparent multidisciplinary investigations to determine the probable causes of highway accidents, with the goal of making recommendations to prevent similar accidents.
 Our investigations restore public confidence in the nation's highway systems and provide policymakers with unbiased analysis.
 HS is composed of the Investigations Division and the Report Development Division.